FirelyTeam/firely-docs-firely-server/security/firely-auth/firely-auth-settings.rst

 Firely Auth will automatically fill out placeholders defined in the liquid template based on static properties defined as ``TemplateProperties``.

 For versioning, the ``Id`` property can be used, like using ``GeneralTermsV1`` and then changing it to ``GeneralTermsV2`` if needed.
+After doing a change like this, the system will ask for agreement to ``GeneralTermsV2`` upon next login that requires this disclaimers consent.
+The consent for the previous disclaimer will stay in the database for future reference.

 See the ``Data\DisclaimerTemplates`` folder in the Firely Auth disribution for an example disclaimer template.